rjbultitude/theconditionalorchestra/README.md

 ##Plans

+Use cloud cover rather than visibility for filter

-Change the order of the display items.
-Consider grouping them into instrument types
+Consider grouping display items into instrument types

 Consider using a state manager to update the humid arpeggio and display (chords)